GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

 - **Aggregated Value Based Bidding**: Attributes a numerical value to high value conversion events (user action) in relation to a target conversion event (typically purchase) so that Google Ads can improve the bidding strategy for users that reached these conversion events, as of now.
 - **Demographic Audience Segmentation**: Attributes a cluster segment to an user using demographics data, including geographic location, device, traffic source and windowed user metrics looking XX days back.
 - **Interest based Audience Segmentation**: Attributes a cluster segment to an user using pages navigations data looking XX days back, as of now.
-- **Purchase Propensity**: Predicts a propensity decile and a propensity score (likelihood between 0.0 - 0% and 1.0 - 100%) to an user using demographics data, including geographic location, device, traffic source and windowed user metrics looking XX days back to predict XX days ahead, as of now.
+- **Purchase Propensity**: Predicts a purchase propensity decile and a propensity score (likelihood between 0.0 - 0% and 1.0 - 100%) to an user using demographics data, including geographic location, device, traffic source and windowed user metrics looking XX days back to predict XX days ahead, as of now.
 - **Customer Lifetime Value**: Predicts a lifetime value gain decile and a lifetime value revenue gain in USD (equal of bigger than 0.0) to an user using demographics data, including geographic location, device, traffic source and windowed user metrics looking XX-XXX days back to predict XX days ahead, as of now.
+- **Churn Propensity**: Predicts a churn propensity decile and a propensity score (likelihood between 0.0 - 0% and 1.0 - 100%) to an user using demographics data, including geographic location, device, traffic source and windowed user metrics looking XX days back to predict XX days ahead, as of now.

 Second, you need to measure how much data you are going to use to obtain the insights you need.
 Each one of the use cases above requires data in the following intervals, using as key metrics number of days and unique user events.